Infrastructure Information Management

 Often times I hear people in the design and construction industry say, “NO design is ever 100% Accurate.”
 There is no denying this saying.
 It is 100% correct.
 No matter how much we try, we always fall short of that 100% accuracy benchmark; and that inaccuracy, I have noted, demands a price from us.

-We know very well, that new infraconstruction work is completely dependent upon estimations of where exactly old infrastructure was built; but countless times it happens, that we find our estimations are wrong.
+We know very well, that new infraconstruction work is completely dependent upon estimations of where exactly old Infrastructure Information Management was built; but countless times it happens, that we find our estimations are wrong.
 For example, it happens that we find old cables 6 meters away from the estimated point, or that the solid rock analysis that had been done before was inaccurate.
 Small inaccuracies like these, slowly build up and lead us to big trouble.

 These inaccuracies force construction workers to make subtle changes in design, by making on-site decisions so that they can accommodate for the inaccuracies.
 And therefore, again take us back into the cycle of inaccuracy.
 Because next time, when the designer sits to design, he will design on the basis of earlier designs, which of-course do not accurately represent on-site information.

-NO design is ever 100% Accurate
+NO design is ever 100% accurate in construction project process

 Some years ago, when we realized this; we decided on making reports, take photographs, and log points of those inaccuracies, thinking that this record of on-site information could be used by clients and designers later.
 Undoubtedly, this was a great starting point.
 We at least acknowledged that there was a problem, and seemed keen on solving it.